 What is 20 Year Term Life Insurance?

-People often purchase this product when they aren’t sure what the future holds.
-A 20 year term gives you time to figure what your needs will be down the road – while providing substantial coverage in the interim.
+Our clients often buy a 20-year term when they aren’t sure what the future holds.
+A 20 year term gives the policyholder time to figure what your needs will be down the road – while providing substantial coverage in the interim.

-It’s important to get coverage when you need it, and NOT having coverage isn’t an option for ANYONE who has dependents.
-If you can’t afford a 30 year term – start with what you can afford and supplement when your circumstances change.
+It’s important to have coverage when you need it, especially when the people you care about depend on you financially.
+If you can’t afford or don’t need a 30-year term – start with what you can afford and supplement when your circumstances change.

 What’s the Difference Between 20 Year Term Life Insurance and 10, 15, or 30 Year Terms?

-You know how medical and auto insurances seems to increase every year?
-Well, this doesn’t happen with 20 year term life insurance!
+What does “level term” mean?
+Well, you know how premiums for health insurance and auto insurance seem to increase every year?
+Well, this doesn’t happen with 20 year term life insurance premiums!

-The most popular period of coverage is 20-year term.
-Clients love this product because it’s inexpensive, considering the period of time it covers.
+That’s one reason 20-year term life is one of the most popular policies we sell.
+Our clients love this product because it’s inexpensive considering the period of time it covers.

 Advantages of 20 Year Term Life Insurance

-20 year term life insurance has both its advantages and disadvantages.
+A 20-year term life insurance policy has advantages and disadvantages.
 Let’s cover some of the main advantages:

-Think about your life 20 years from now and what do you see?
-Many consumers purchase 20 year term life insurance with the belief that their children will be working adults when the policy expires.
+Think about your life 20 years from now.
+What do you see in store for yourself?
+Many clients buy 20 year term life insurance because they believe their children will be working adults when the policy expires.

-You should also be in a better financial position after 2 decades of career progression.
+You should also be in a better financial position after two decades of career progression.
 Hey, I hope that you use that additional salary to pay down your mortgage and debts too!

-20 year term life insurance is cheaper than a 30 year term because you are insured for a shorter period of time.
-20 year term is preferable to a 10 year term because you’re not shortchanging yourself when it comes to coverage.
+A 20 year term life insurance policy is cheaper than a 30-year term because you are insured for a shorter period of time.
+And, a 20-year term provides a better value than a 10-year term policy.

-Of course, the extent of your peace of mind depends on the amount of benefits that come with your policy.
+Of course, the extent of your peace of mind depends on the amount of coverage you buy.
 Always be sure you have enough coverage.
 I can’t stress how important this is.
-Depending on your debts and obligations your death benefits may not go as far as you would like.
+Depending on your debts and obligations your death benefit may not go as far as you would like.

-The beauty of locking your premiums in for 20 years is that they won’t EVER increase during that time.
-Let’s say you get cancer in year 10, your premiums are guaranteed level for the rest of the term.
+The beauty of locking your premiums in for 20 years is that they won’t increase during that time.
+Let’s say you get cancer in year 10.
+Your premiums are guaranteed level for the rest of the term.

 While 20 year term life insurance costs a bit more than 10 or 15 year term, it provides more comprehensive coverage if you have a young family.

-If you don’t die during your term, you can still convert the policy to Guaranteed Universal Life, without proof of insurability (that is if you follow my advice).
+If you don’t die during your term, you can still convert the policy to Guaranteed Universal Life, which is a permanent life insurance policy, without proof of insurability (that is if you follow my advice).

 This is an important benefit.